 Frequently asked questions — Boiler Repair Bexley

 Kettling.
-Scale accumulation in the heat exchanger is a well-established cause in hard water postcodes.
+Scale accumulation in the heat exchanger is a well-recognised cause in hard-water postcodes.
 The heat exchanger is struggling to transfer heat, water is overheating in the restricted space, and steam bubbles are forming and collapsing.
 Get a Gas Safe engineer to inspect — they will assess whether descaling, a power flush, or heat exchanger replacement is needed.
-Fit a scale inhibitor or magnetic filter at the same time.
+If hard-water scale is the cause, a scale inhibitor or reducer on the cold supply addresses the underlying water hardness.
+If sludge in the central-heating circuit is contributing, a magnetic filter on the heating return — alongside a system flush and inhibitor — addresses that separate mechanism.
+The engineer should confirm which (or both) applies before fitting.

-Repeated pressure loss means water is escaping the sealed system somewhere.
-The most common causes are a leaking radiator valve, a failed pressure relief valve discharging externally, or a pinhole leak on a pipework joint.
-Topping up the pressure is not the fix — finding and repairing the leak is.
-A Gas Safe engineer can pressure-test the system to locate the source.
+Repeated pressure loss commonly means water is escaping or being discharged from the sealed system.
+Possible causes include a leaking radiator valve, a pinhole leak on a pipework joint, an underfloor pipe connection, a pressure relief valve discharging externally, a failed expansion vessel, or a filling loop that hasn’t been closed off.
+Topping up the pressure alone is not the fix — finding and addressing the cause is.
+A Gas Safe engineer can pressure-test the system and check the expansion vessel and PRV to locate the source.

 Note the error code — it is your starting point for diagnosis.
 Do not reset more than twice without understanding the cause.
 Repeated resets on a safety lockout can cause further damage.
 Call a Gas Safe engineer with the error code ready — most engineers can give an initial diagnosis over the phone and arrive with the likely parts.